osv-io/osv-io.github.io/_posts/learn/2014-10-05-beta-release.md

 nav: learn
 ---

-OSv 0.14 "Aspen" is the first of a series of close OSv Beta releases.
+OSv 0.14 "Aspen" is the first of a series of closed Beta releases of OSv.

 OSv is a new lightweight OS, designed from the ground up to run in a virtual cloud environment, with maximum performance, low latency, and